eshun/Luckysheet/docs/guide/api.md

   - Set the current worksheet "B1" cell value to the formula "=sum(A1)" `sheet.setCellValue(0, 1, "=sum(A1)");`

   - Set the cell "C1" of the current worksheet to the formula "=sum(A1:B1" with a red background.
-The cell object can have no `v` and `m` values.
-Luckysheet will automatically calculate the result according to the formula information.
-With `v` and `m` values ​​that have not been updated or are non-formula results, Luckysheet will still calculate the prepared results based on the data actually associated with the formula.
+The cell object can have no `v` and `m` values. sheet will automatically calculate the result according to the formula information.
+With `v` and `m` values ​​that have not been updated or are non-formula results, sheet will still calculate the prepared results based on the data actually associated with the formula.
   	`sheet.setCellValue(0, 2, {f: "=sum(A1:B1)", bg:"#FF0000"})`

 	Set the "C1" cell again and the new formula can still take effect